dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 Instructions for running are quite simple, choose from one of the below commands depending on which OS you want to download:

+* Note: 0.6.4 and older's macrecovery.py build is broken, you'll want to [download master's copy](https://github.com/acidanthera/OpenCorePkg/archive/master.zip) and use the one located under `Utilities/macrecovery/`

 ```sh
 # Lion(10.7):
 python ./macrecovery.py -b Mac-2E6FAB96566FE58C -m 00000000000F25Y00 download